wpilibsuite/frc-docs/source/docs/software/advanced-controls/filters/linear-filter.rst

 .. image:: images/singlepolefilter.png
   :alt: A graph with two peaks with the input closely following the target signal.

-The ``singlePoleIIR()`` factory method creates a single-pole infinite impulse response filter (also known as `exponential smoothing <https://en.wikipedia.org/wiki/Exponential_smoothing>`__, on account of having an exponential impulse response).
+The ``singlePoleIIR()`` factory method creates a single-pole infinite impulse response filter which performs :term:`exponential smoothing`.
 This is the "go-to," "first-try" low-pass filter in most applications; it is computationally trivial and works in most cases.

 .. tabs::